Michael B. Brennan

-Michael Brian Brennan (born 1963) is the chief judge of the United States Court of Appeals for the Seventh Circuit.
+Michael Brian Brennan (born 1963) is the chief United States circuit judge of the United States Court of Appeals for the Seventh Circuit.
 He was first nominated on August 3, 2017, by President Donald Trump, and was re-nominated in 2018.
 He was confirmed May 10, 2018.
 He was previously a partner in the Milwaukee law firm Gass Weber Mullins LLC, and served 8 years as a Wisconsin Circuit Court judge.

 Early life and education

 Brennan received his Bachelor of Arts degree in government and philosophy, cum laude, from the University of Notre Dame in 1986, and his Juris Doctor from Northwestern University School of Law in 1988, where he served as the coordinating note and comment editor of the Northwestern University Law Review and won the Julius H. Miner Moot Court Competition.

 Brennan served as a law clerk to Chief Judge Robert W. Warren of the United States District Court for the Eastern District of Wisconsin from 1989 to 1991 and also for Judge Daniel Anthony Manion of the United States Court of Appeals for the Seventh Circuit from 1995 to 1997.